![]() deutsches Glossar |

 DTC

-Abbr. to DIRECT TRAFFIC CONTROL
+Abbr. of DIRECT TRAFFIC CONTROL

-DUAL CONTROL SWITCH
+DUAL CONTROL POINTS

-A remote-controlled switch, that can also be
+Remote-controlled points, that can also be

 hand-operated.